akuklev/HOCC/reedy-types.md

 either a path `f(x) = f(e.from)` or an extension `Extension[f(x)]` with .from ≡ f(e.from).

 Type-valued functions `F[t : T]` on prototypes are defined using the following form of elimination:
-Constructors `c : |T|` should map to types dependent on `((r : Reductions[c]) -> F[r.to])`.
-Higher
-constructors `e : Extensons[t]` should evaluate to maps `F[e.from] -> F[e]`.
+Constructors `c : |T|` should map to types dependent on `((r : Reductions[c]) -> F[r.to])`, with inner occurences of `T` being transfored to `Tᵈ t`.
+Higher constructors `e : Extensons[t]` should evaluate to maps `F[e.from] -> F[e]`.

 **TODO:**

-Now we have to describe functors (functions A (-> B -> ··· ) -> Z, where A..Z are prototypes) and how definitions of inductive type families over prototypes work, it'll be enough for doing “eating” itself.
-Also say a few words on how displayed types and types over prototypes are related.
+Explicitly state induction motives for prototypes using ᵈ-transformation and show definitions of inductive type families over prototypes work.
+Describe functors (functions A (-> B -> ··· ) -> Z, where A..Z are prototypes), and universes of prototypes.

 **TODO:**
-Ask Nikolai Kudasow how this stuff fits with rzk-lang.github.io, that deals with what we call “universes” here, i.e. essentially synthetic categories.
+Ask Nikolai Kudasow how this stuff fits with rzk-lang.github.io, that  essentially deals with what we call “universes” here, i.e. synthetic categories.